johnsblevins/AzureLandingZones/Templates/entscalelz/README.md

 * [Sample GitHub Pipeline for Enterprise Scale Hub and Spoke Landing Zone](es-hubspoke-template/cicd/github-sample.yml)

-### Option 2 - Utilize Storage Account with SAS Key for Artifacts
+### Private Repo Option 2 - Utilize Storage Account with SAS Key for Artifacts
 As an alternative to sequencing the deployments using a pipeline, the master arm template can be refactored to include storage account URI and SAS token parameters.
 A CICD pipeline can then be created, which creates an Azure storage account with SAS token, copies the source repo to the storage account and executes the master template passing in the storage account URI and SAS token.
 The ARM deployment service will use the SAS URI to access the storage account over the Azure backbone network allowing the deployment to complete in the same fashion as having the files in publicly accessible GIT repository.
 As a final step the pipeline should remove the storage account.

 ## Required Modifications for Microsoft Azure Government (MAG)